Campaign of the Month: August 2014

 Medieval Vienna, and the Nosferatu interlopers

 Julia Antasia and a number of others welcomed Valerianus’ initiative, but Hardestadt, Dominius and Eigermann had grown into the new feudal structure, and did not see a need for an outmoded and altogether too democratic forum for the clan.
 Alas, while Valerianus was busy elsewhere, a Nosferatu brood led by the vicious elder known only as the Pawnbroker overthrew the Ventrue of Vienna, slaying them all.
-Valerianus, while individually quite formidable, lacked true strength in allies to reclaim his Domain, having only a few loyal and inexperienced neonate grandchilder.
-To make matters worse, his attempts to find support were frequently blocked by the intrigues of his Warlord contemporaries: Dominius, Hardestadt and Eigermann in particular.
+Valerianus, while individually quite formidable, lacked true strength in allies to reclaim his city, having only a few loyal and inexperienced neonate grandchilder.
+To make matters worse, his attempts to find support were frequently blocked by the intrigues of his Warlord contemporaries.
+Dominius, Hardestadt and Eigermann, in particular, privately crowed with delight at their rival’s misfortune.
 Valerianus, humiliated but determined, was forced to establish a court in exile in the town of Innsbruck, and set his mind to slowly amassing a new power base.

 For nearly two centuries, the Pawnbroker ran Vienna as his own petty fief.
 He did not have Valerianus’ flair for manipulating the mortal institutions, but what he lacked in management skill or influence, the Pawnbroker certainly made up in meanness and low, rat cunning.
 Blackmail and midnight visits by unseen tormentors were the modus operandi of the Pawnbroker and his brood.
 The Nosferatu allowed other Cainites to exist in the city, but they insisted on extortionate tribute from whatever political and commercial success that the Ventrue, Toreador, Cappadocians and Lasombra might have.
 Vienna languished under Nosferatu control.